Susan Hess, MSN, RN, Executive Director

 Kimberly Wilson, Office Administrator and Volunteer Coordinator

-Georgia’s Healing House was, and still is a home for women during their initial stages of recovery from alcohol and/or drug dependency.
-Residents must be over age 18, (with no direct responsibility for children) Most of the women are usually referred to us by a mental health professionals, organizations or professionals in the criminal justice system.
-The women must be willing to participate in a development of an individualized treatment plan, seek and maintain employment soon upon entry or school, follow all house rules, participate actively in a cooperative living environment and attend 12-step meetings regularly.
+Georgia’s Healing House is a home for women in their initial stages of recovery from alcohol and/or drug dependency.
+Residents must be 18 or above, (with no direct responsibility for children.)
+Most of the women are usually referred to us by mental health professionals, organizations or professionals in the criminal justice system.
+The women must be willing to participate in development of an individualized treatment plan, seek and maintain employment or school soon upon entry, follow all house rules, participate actively in a cooperative living environment and attend 12-step meetings regularly.
 Our target is that approximately 45% of resident income will help support the operation of Georgia’s Healing House.
-Our program is designed to help women create and maintain a healthy way to live clean and are integrated back into our society as productive, active and happy
+Our program is designed to help women create and maintain a healthy way to live clean and sober lives, and are become productive and useful members of our community.

 On warm days I lay here and dream, just dream.